Julia's Eyes: Plot

 At the hospital, Julia is told the damage to her new eyes is irreversible.
 Using her last few hours of vision, she finally says goodbye to Isaac's corpse, as it is revealed that he donated his eyes to her.

 Cast

 Production

 Guillermo del Toro worked a second time as producer for a Spanish genre production and co-produced the film with Joaquín Padró and Mar Targarona for Rodar y Rodar Cine y Televisión.
 The film starred Belén Rueda and Lluís Homar.
 Guillem Morales wrote the screenplay co-authored with Oriol Paulo.
 The film was co-financed by Focus Features International.

 Soundtrack

 The score was created by Barcelona-based film composer Fernando Velázquez.

 Release

-The film premiered on 20 October 2010 in Spain.
+The film had its world premiere at the 35th Toronto International Film Festival on 11 September 2010.
+It opened the 43rd Sitges Film Festival on 7 October 2010.
+It was released theatrically in Spain on 29 October 2010 by Universal Pictures.
 It was released in the United Kingdom as Julia's Eyes by Optimum Releasing.
 In Australia it was released as Julia's Eyes by Umbrella Entertainment on 2 June 2011.